-Also this construction phase can take place during the warming early months of the year (mid-Feb to late-March) when the soil has softened and not much growing is going on.
-This can also help people to improve there DIY skills as all my designs are kept as simple as possible using KISS, “Keep It Simple & Straightforward”.
-Always using minimal tools / construction time and cost.
+Also this construction phase can take place during the warming early months of the growing season (mid-Feb to late-March) when the soil has softened and not much growing is going on.
+This can also help people to improve their DIY skills as all my designs are kept simple using KISS, ‘Keep It stupid simple’.
+Always using basic tools, fastest construction time and low cost.

 But also to encourage allotments to people that feel it is too much hard work, it doesn’t have to be if your use a little bit of the old grey matter.